chrisalley/npm/README.md

 require a large number of dependencies.
 By installing each dependency as a separate operation we reduce the chance of a timeout occurring.

-This script was written before the arrival of [Yarn](yarn), an alternative to npm with greater network resilience.
+This script was written before the arrival of [Yarn][yarn], an alternative to npm with greater network resilience.
 I recommend using Yarn instead of this script.